I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ne-d3dhal--d3dhal-dp2operation.md

 ### -field This token is passed to the driver to set one or more vertex shader constant registers with float values.
-The constant registers are specified by a <a href="..\d3dhal\ns-d3dhal--d3dhal-dp2setvertexshaderconst.md">D3DHAL_DP2SETVERTEXSHADERCONST</a> structure.
+The constant registers are specified by a D3DHAL_DP2SETVERTEXSHADERCONST structure.
 One or more vectors of four single precision floating-point values immediately follow the D3DHAL_DP2SETVERTEXSHADERCONST data structure in the DP2 stream.

 </dl>
 </dd>

-### -field <a id="D3DDP2OP_SETSTREAMSOURCE"></a><a id="d3ddp2op_setstreamsource"></a><b>D3DDP2OP_SETSTREAMSOURCE</b>
+### -field D3DDP2OP_SETSTREAMSOURCE

 <dd>
 <dl>